invadermonks/fftrctcr/README.md

 ### WINDOWS:

+Place a copy of the FFT disc image named fft.bin in the same folder as `fftrctcr.exe` and `create_seed_fftrctcr.bat` and run the bat script. `create_seed_fftrctcr.bat` is a script that will prompt you for difficulty and randomness values and will generate a randomizer seed with default options, edit this script with your preferred settings.

 Run the executable file, `fftrctcr.exe`.
 If you are on an older version of Windows, you might need to update to run the executable.
 Follow the instructions [here](https://support.microsoft.com/en-us/help/2999226/update-for-universal-c-runtime-in-windows).

 If that doesn't work, you can also install Python 3 from [Python.org](https://www.python.org/downloads/windows/) and follow the instructions below.

+To build, run `pyinstaller randomizer.spec` and copy the generated `fftrctcr.exe` file from the dist/ directory and deploy it alongside the custom/ directory.

 ### LINUX, MAC, AND OTHER: